 “Judy Garland brought down the house in a London cabaret … Miss Garland opened with ‘I Belong To London,’ and received a standing ovation Monday from 1,200 patrons at the Talk of the Town.” – Uncredited review, 1968

-December 31, 1924: The very first review for Frances Gumm (Judy Garland) was published in “The Herald-Review” of Grand Rapids, Minnesota (Judy’s birthplace and the Gumm family’s hometown), covering her December 26 debut:
+December 31, 1924: Judy Garland’s (Frances Gumm) very first review was published in “The Herald-Review” of Grand Rapids, Minnesota (Judy’s birthplace and the Gumm family’s hometown), covering her December 26 debut:

 Gumm Children Please

-The three young daughters of Mr. and Mrs. Frnak Gumm delighted a large audience at the New Grand theater last Friday night with 20 minutes of singing and dancing … The work of Frances, the two-year-old baby, was a genuine surprise.
+The three young daughters of Mr. and Mrs. Frank Gumm delighted a large audience at the New Grand theater last Friday night with 20 minutes of singing and dancing … The work of Frances, the two-year-old baby, was a genuine surprise.
 The little girl spoke and sang so as to be heard by everyone in the house and she joined in the dancing both alone and with her older sisters.
 The audience expressed their appreciation of the work of all three girls by vigorous applause.

 Apparently, even at two-and-a-half years of age, Judy was able to project her voice throughout a theater!

 December 31, 1931: “The Gumm Family” performed at the Elks New Years’ Eve Ball in San Fernando, California.

 December 31, 1938: This photo was taken of the massive Witch’s Castle Courtyard set in preparation for upcoming filming for The Wizard of Oz.